 “It is different, to be sure, than anything I’ve experienced before,” says Pompeo, but he soldiers on.
 He never seems overwhelmed.
 And, of course, he’s always aware of his audience.
 On the flight back home, the airplane meal is a bacon cheeseburger; when his wife, Susan, travels with him to visit medical facilities and schools, or to meet with the families of diplomats stationed overseas, it becomes a turkey burger.
 “Maybe that should remain a mystery,” Pompeo says when asked who sets the menu.

 What isn’t a mystery is Pompeo’s longevity.
 He’s as effective an advocate of the administration’s foreign policy as Trump could hope for, and he’s obviously suited for the role.
 Because he speaks for the president, Pompeo insists the administration is making a lasting change in the world for good.
-That might be true, especially with respect to Iran and China.
+That might be true, especially with respect to China.
 But as Atlantic Council senior fellow Damir Marusic has pointed out, our hotly contested domestic politics will surely cause our foreign policy to become increasingly erratic as each faction vies to ratchet back the achievements of the others.
 Trump won’t be president forever.
 But when power changes hands, whether in two years or in six, Pompeo won’t be going anywhere.
 He’s been able to successfully navigate one of the more difficult political environments in recent memory and keep his reputation, which suggests that when the Trump administration is a memory, Pompeo will remain at the top of the country’s mind.

 This article appears as “Being a Diplomat Is a Full-Time Job” in the May 6, 2019, print edition of National Review.